svkampen/James/README.md

 ### How it works

-To make RUINBot work, you need a couple of libraries.
+To make James work, you need a couple of libraries.

 * Tweepy (optional, only if you want to enable tweeting.)
 * Oyoyo